MicrosoftDocs/appcenter-docs/docs/sdk/push/ios.md

 You can set up a delegate to be notified whenever a push notification is received in foreground or a background push notification has been tapped by the user.
 The delegate may also be woken up when a notification is received in background if you've enabled [silent notifications](#optional-enable-silent-notifications) and if the payload of the notification contains the [content-available](#custom-data-in-your-notifications) flag set to true.

 > [!NOTE]
-> If silent notifications are enabled and you push a notification with `content-available: 1`, then the delegate may be triggered twice for the same notification: when the notification is received in background and when it is tapped.
+> If silent notifications are enabled and you push a notification with `content-available: 1`, then the delegate may be triggered twice for the same notification: when the notification is received in background and when it's tapped.

 By default, iOS doesn't generate notifications when the push is received in foreground, you can use the delegate to customize the push experience when received in foreground or do a specific action when the application is launched by clicking on the push notification when received in background.